Becavalier/Eufa/README.md

 # Eufa
-A high efficient utility functions library written in webassembly.
+A high efficient utility functions library written in webassembly with profiling tools.

-## Feature
+## Features

 * High efficiency;
 * Automatically caching WebAssembly binary into indexedDB;
 * UMD supported, easy to use in frontend;
 * Part of functions moved from [php-src](https://github.com/php/php-src);
 * The maximum availabe memory space is up to 64MB;
+* Profiling tools embedded.

-## Use
+## Using

 ```shell
 # Install efua through npm